ToCodeABluejay/Shell/README.md

 Simply compile with the following command: cc command.c main.c string.c -o shell -g

-The '-g' is included in order to include debugging symbols, to be used when running through a debugger, as it is not stable yet.
+The '-g' is included in order to include debugging symbols to be used when running through a debugger, as it is not stable yet.